 §Transactional Integrity and Security

-Blockchain provides the ability to ensure the integrity and immutability of data; it’s origin, destination, and occurrence, as well as computational logic.
+Blockchain provides the ability to ensure the integrity and immutability of data; its origin, destination, and occurrence, as well as computational logic.
 Blockchain delivers mathematically-sound proof, through consensus-based validation of public or privately shared ledgers.
 Defined protocols allow consensus to replace central trust, rejecting compromised nodes and data that is incompatible with the agreement of the majority.

 §Decentralization and Distribution